 I chose HD mode 1280 × 720 on the 7D.
 Once my small sequences stored on the computer, then imported and mounted on Final Cut Express, comes the delicate moment of export.
 As long as I was in low definition with the videos of my little compact, it was not too much trouble.
 In most settings to choose, the rendering was consistent with the original.

-There, for HD, it's more complicated.
-I did a lot of tests, in recent days, to find the right compromise between image quality and file weight.
-As you can see, an MP4 export, with the H264 codec, speed set at 5120 Kbs or 6144 Kbs, original frequency, original size, it does it about ...
-(Non-geek friends and non-videographers, you follow always ?)
+Now, for HD, it's more complicated.
+I've been doing a lot of tests over the last few days to find the right compromise between image quality and file size.
+At first glance, an MP4 export, with the H264 codec, bitrate set to 5120 Kbs or 6144 Kbs, original frequency, original size, it does it pretty much...
+(Non-geeks and non-videographers friends, you still follow?).

 Afterwards, you have to balance all that on the web.
 To simplify my life, I use the platform Vimeo, which I find much superior to Youtube and DailyMotion, although these last two also offer HD now.

-Only, Vimeo encode and compress my file, already encoded and compressed by my little hands.
-Result: we start to distinguish the pixels in the passages where blue dominates and we lose fluidity.
-In short, not easy to restore, online, the beautiful image of origin.
+Only, Vimeo encodes and compresses again my file, already encoded and compressed by my little hands.
+Result: you start to distinguish the pixels in the passages where the blue dominates and you lose fluidity.
+In short, not easy to restore, online, the beautiful original image.

 Good.
-It's not too bad either, huh.
-It's just for a webcast, just to share my bubbles with you ...
+It's not too bad, either, huh.
+It's just for a webcast, to share my bubbles with you...
 (But what a job!)